-Meridian's Business program, as represented by the MBA in Creative Enterprise, is designed to prepare graduates to engage with core business functions like management, marketing, finance, operations, and strategy.
-Meridian MBA curriculum weaves three dimensions through all courses: 1) transformative innovation, 2) business as means of regenerating the commons, and 3) entrepreneurship that is generative, not extractive.
+Meridian's Business program, the MBA in Creative Enterprise, is designed to prepare graduates to engage with core business functions like management, marketing, finance, operations, and strategy.
+The MBA curriculum weaves four dimensions through all courses: 1) Transformative innovation; 2) Business as means of regenerating the commons; 3) Entrepreneurship that is generative, not extractive; and 4) Developmentally-driven organizations.

 "Meridian students are not just seeking a job; they are seeking a pathway to affect our systems and culture in ways that heal and transform -- whether in the field of healthcare, education, business, public policy, environmental stewardship, etc. The leaders who emerge from Meridian University are members of an important and necessary shift underway in the fields they touch, bringing about a better world for all."